 - 83% of their participants felt more positive about someone who seemed confident in themselves.

 A third study done by the University of York suggests that a single glance of a person’s face for just 33 to 100 milliseconds is enough for them to form a first impression.
 This study was based on 126 university students and found only slight additions to their first impressions in the time between 100 and 500 milliseconds.
 Meaning that they had mostly made their mind up about the person in front of them prior to 100 milliseconds.

-Also while many of these studies will test by showing people photos of strangers and seeing how long they take to rate certain characteristics, results are different by population.
-Age, gender, and race, among other personal factors play HUGE roles in how somebody passes assumptions about others.
+Also, while many of these studies will test by showing people photos of strangers and seeing how long they take to rate certain characteristics, results are different by population.
+Age, gender, and race, among other personal factors, play HUGE roles in how somebody passes assumptions about others.
 That is the main reason we see differing results, simply because all of us are different in how quickly we process information.
-Simply said, all of these studies are operating with different test groups, and different methods of testing, and each one is impossible to recreate in a real-life situation.
+Simply said, all of these studies operate with different test groups and different methods of testing, and each one is impossible to recreate in a real-life situation.